-Join Bob McGannon for an in-depth discussion in this video Staffing the integration effort, part of Managing Project Integration.
+Join Bob McGannon for an in-depth discussion in this video Staffing the integration effort, part of Project Management Foundations: Integration.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.